While a combo of medication and therapy can help you manage bipolar disorder, treatment doesn’t end there.

 Work with a doctor you trust

-To get started on a medication, you’ll need to get a prescription from a healthcare provider that can prescribe meds.
+To get started on a medication, you’ll need to get a prescription from a healthcare professional who can prescribe meds.

 Whenever possible, it can help to work with a doctor you trust.
 They should be open to your questions, concerns, and feedback.